stuyoder/bbr-acs/README.md

 The User can also select and run tests individually.
 For information about running the tests, see [SCT User Guide](http://www.uefi.org/testtools).

+### Manual intervention tests
+Some SCT tests for the ACS require manual intervention/interaction.
+To run these tests, follow these steps.

+1. Move or copy the SCT logs int the result partition so they don't get overwritten

+	- `Shell>FS(Y):`
+	- `FS(Y):> cd \acs_results\`
+	- `FS(Y):\acs_results\> mv sct_results sct_results_orginal`

+2. run manual tests

+	- `FS(X):EFI\BOOT\bbr\SCT>SCT -s <ebbr_manual.seq/sbbr_manual.seq>`

+3. sit with the system as it runs the reset tests, which may require the user to manually reset the system if it hangs.

+**note:** the logs for the manual tests will overwrite the logs for the original test run, this is why we have a copy of the original, this new folder will only contain logs from the new tests run in the "manual" sequence file.
+You may wish to concatenate some of the logs to view together.

 ## SBBR based on Firmware Test Suite
 Firmware Test Suite (FWTS) is a package that is hosted by Canonical.
 FWTS provides tests for ACPI, SMBIOS and UEFI.